 - “China’s Multifaceted Arctic Strategy,” War on the Rocks, 24 May 2019, available at https://warontherocks.com/2019/05/chinas-multifaceted-arctic-strategy/.

-• “The High North,” chapter 17 in Charting a Course: Strategic Choices for a New Administration.
+- “The High North,” chapter 17 in Charting a Course: Strategic Choices for a New Administration.
 (National Defense University Press, 2017): 355-375.

-Dr. Auerswald’s most recent books are:
+Dr. Auerswald has published five books.
+His most recent are:

-• Congress and Civil-Military Relations.
+- Congress and Civil-Military Relations.
 Edited with Colton Campbell.
 (Georgetown University Press, 2015).

-• NATO in Afghanistan: Fighting Together, Fighting Alone.
+- NATO in Afghanistan: Fighting Together, Fighting Alone.
 Co-authored with Stephen Saideman.
 (Princeton University Press, 2014).

 Dr. Auerswald previously served on the faculty of George Washington University’s Department of Political Science and the Elliott School of International Affairs.
 He has worked as a congressional staff member on three separate occasions.
 Dr. Auerswald received his Ph.D. and M.A. in political science from the University of California, San Diego, and undergraduate degrees in political science and English literature from Brown University.
-Dr. Auerswald was raised in Hawaii.
-He is married and has two adult children.

 REGIONAL EXPERTISE: Arctic, Northern Europe